Not every horse can be a Therapy Horse, so what makes a good therapy horse?

-First of all, therapy horses must enjoy being around people, and having people around them — all the way around!
-Since many riders require a leader, 2 sidewalkers and an assistant or instructor very close by, these horses must quietly accept being a bit crowded.
+Since many riders require a leader (a horse handler leading them), 2 side walkers and an assistant or instructor walking in close proximity, therapy horses must quietly accept being a bit crowded.

-Exercises and games used with riders produce some unusual movements a horse must become accustomed to, and some riders’ disabilities produce sudden movements of arms or legs and/or trunk movement due to lack of strength and/or balance.
-Our horses must learn to tolerate these movements and to trust the people around them so they will stay calm when something unexpected happens.
-They also must stand quietly for mounting and dismounting our riders, which can take much longer than most horses are accustomed to.
-It takes 6 – 9 months for a horse to become comfortable with all the non-traditional things that are expected of them in a therapeutic riding program.
+Therapists use exercises and games during sessions which can produce some unusual movements.
+And some riders’ disabilities produce sudden movements of arms or legs and/or trunk movement due to lack of strength and/or balance.
+Additionally, some riders may make verbal sounds that to the average horse could be unsettling.
+Therapy horses must learn to tolerate these movements and sounds and to trust the people around them so they will stay calm when something unexpected happens.

 Equally important to a therapeutic riding program is the quality of the horse’s movement.
 Therapy horses must be able to move freely and in a balanced, rhythmic manner in all three gaits — walk, trot and canter/lope.
 An even, smooth movement builds strength much more efficiently than movement that is uneven or unbalanced.
 Poor movement quality may also indicate an injury or weakness that might be made worse by the work expected in a therapeutic riding program.
 Our horses are exercised regularly to keep them moving freely and responsive to traditional aids — weight, legs, hands/reins and voice.
 As the pictures here illustrate, we expect them to move well, and they do!